ghik/kubernetes-the-harder-way/docs/07_Spinning_up_Worker_Nodes.md

 Finally, a worker node typically runs a `kube-proxy`, a component responsible for handling and load balancing traffic to Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/).

-## Turning control plane nodes into worker-like nodes
+## Turning control plane nodes into "pseudo-workers"

-`kubelet`, container runtime and `kube-proxy` are typically necessary only on worker nodes, as these are the components needed to run actual cluster workloads inside pods.
+`kubelet`, container runtime and `kube-proxy` are typically necessary only on worker nodes, as these are the components needed to run actual cluster workloads, inside pods.

-However, in this guide, **we'll install these components on control plane nodes, too**.
+However, we'll install these components on control plane nodes as well.
 The reasons for that are technical, the most important of them being the fact that `kube-apiserver` occasionally needs to communicate with services running inside the cluster (e.g. [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks)).